YewonMin/DeepLearning_Character-Level-Language-Models/README.md

 # DeepLearning Course - Character-Level Language Models (Shakespeare NN)
-This repository contains implementations of character-level language models trained on the Shakespeare dataset.
+This repository contains implementations of **character-level language models** trained on the **Shakespeare dataset**.
-The goal is to compare two recurrent architectures — Vanilla RNN and LSTM — in their ability to learn long-range dependencies and generate coherent text at the character level.
+The goal is to compare two recurrent architectures — **Vanilla RNN** and **LSTM** — in their ability to learn long-range dependencies and generate coherent text at the character level.

-Both models are trained on the same dataset and evaluated based on training/validation loss trends and text generation quality.
+Both models are trained on the same dataset and evaluated based on **training/validation loss trends** and text **generation quality**.

 ## Folder Structure